SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Wrath and Fury

 Starting at 14th level, while you are dual-wielding melee weapons, increase the damage category of each equipped weapon by 1 (d4 turns to d6, d6 turns to d8, etc).
+Whenever you use your Reckless Attack feature, you gain temporary hit points equal to half your barbarian level (rounded up).